Mount Hiei: Mount Hiei in folklore

 Mount Hiei has been featured in many folk tales over the ages.
-Originally it was thought to be the home of gods and demons of Shinto lore, although it is predominantly known for the Buddhist monks that come from the temple of Enryaku-ji.
+Initially, it was thought to be the home of indigenous gods and spirits, and there was a shrine to Oyamakui no Kami, also known in the shinbutsu-shūgō system as Sannō Gongen (山王権現).
+However, it is now predominantly known for the monks of Enryaku-ji.

 Marathon monks

 John Stevens wrote the book The Marathon Monks of Mount Hiei, chronicling the practice of walking long distances – up to 52 miles a day for 100 straight days, in an effort to attain enlightenment.
 The practice of walking is known as the kaihōgyō.